wigging/pythonic/README.md

 # :snake: Pythonic Programming

 Python is a great programming language for all ages and skill levels.
 It's ecosystem of packages extends the language to many areas of software development.
-This repository and accompanying website provide concise code examples about basic Python features as well as more advanced topics relevant to scientific computing.
+This repository provides concise code examples about basic Python features as well as more advanced topics relevant to scientific computing.
+The examples are discussed on my personal website at https://gavinw.me.

 ## Examples

 Example code is located in the `python-projects` and `python-scripts` folders.

-## Website

-The website is available at https://gavinw.me/pythonic.
-It is generated with the [genja](https://github.com/wigging/genja) tool where Markdown files are in the `content` folder and the generated HTML files are in the `docs` folder.

 ## Contributing